-In the first part of Mastering HSL in Lightroom, we covered exactly what the HSL is and how it is used.
+In Part 1 of Mastering HSL in Lightroom, we covered exactly what the HSL is and how it is used.
 If you spent some time experimenting with the Color Checker DNG we provided you should have some sense of how Hue, Saturation and Luminance interact with the different colors.
 If not, jump back to Part One and take a few minutes to review the basics of the HSL.

 Before you start manipulating the HSL for any particular image, I recommend selecting a Camera Profile that gets your basic image into the range of colors you desire.